-SDGs Targets adopted Key Performance Indicators (KPIs) By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases No. of HIV tests No. of HIV counselling sessions No. of employees on ART No. of ART default cases No. of employees and contractors who tested positive for TB TB incidence rate (annually) 3 GOOD HEALTH Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol No. of employees and contractors who tested positive for substance abuse ◎ ≥ 3 Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all 3.8 % of employees on medical aid % of volume contractors on medical aid By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination Total no. of environmental incidents Total no. of injuries/illness related to hazardous chemicals exposure, air, water and soil pollution Sustain per capita economic growth in accordance with national circumstances and, in particular, at least 7 per cent gross domestic product growth per annum in the least developed countries 8.1 • Revenue generation • Production - Pt ounce produced - 4e ounces 8 GOOD JOBS AND ECONOMIC GROWTH Achieve higher levels of economic productivity through diversification, technological upgrading and innovation, including through a focus on high-value added and labour-intensive sectors Revenue generation Economic value distributed Employee wages SLP/Community investment Production Pt ounce produced de ounces Training and development We employee training cost Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, and encourage the formalization and growth of microsmall- and medium-sized enterprises, including through access to financial services 8.3 • HDSA procurement spent (including local) - Capital - Services - Consumables Improve progressively, through 2030, global resource efficiency in consumption and production and endeavour to decouple economic growth from environmental degradation, in accordance with the 10-year framework of programmes on sustainable consumption and production, with developed countries taking the lead Water consumption Water efficiency Energy consumption Energy efficiency Waste recycled GHG emissions GHG intensity By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value Total no. of workforce Total employees - permanent Total employees-contractors % of women in mining % employees disabled
+SDGs Targets adopted Key Performance Indicators (KPIs) By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases No. of HIV tests No. of HIV counselling sessions No. of employees on ART No. of ART default cases No. of employees and contractors who tested positive for TB TB incidence rate (annually) 3 GOOD HEALTH Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol No. of employees and contractors who tested positive for substance abuse Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all 3.8 By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination Total no. of environmental incidents Total no. of injuries/illness related to hazardous chemicals exposure, air, water and soil pollution 8 DECENT WORK AND ECONOMIC GROWTH 1.3.4.5.6 Sustain per capita economic growth in accordance with national circumstances and, in particular, at least 7 per cent gross domestic product growth per annum in the least developed countries Revenue generation Production Pt ounce produced 4e ounces Achieve higher levels of economic productivity through diversification, technological upgrading and innovation, including through a focus on high-value added and labour-intensive sectors Revenue generation Economic value distributed Employee wages SLP/Community investment Production Pt ounce produced 4e ounces Training and development % employee training cost Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, and encourage the formalization and growth of microsmall- and medium-sized enterprises, including through access to financial services HDSA procurement spent (including local) - Capital - Services - Consumables Improve progressively, through 2030, global resource efficiency in consumption and production and endeavour to decouple economic growth from environmental degradation, in accordance with the 10-year framework of programmes on sustainable consumption and production, with developed countries taking the lead Water consumption Water efficiency Energy consumption Energy efficiency Waste recycled GHG emissions GHG intensity By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value Total no. of workforce Total employees - permanent Total employees-contractors % of women in mining % employees disabled